Chapter 40:

 Zenobia craned her neck.
 A salty waterfall cascaded onto a figure made of ink.
 Half of Lilly’s form dissolved under the glow of a neon eye.

-Zenobia jerked around to confront her.
-Hair formed a whip that sliced Lilly’s secondary form in half.
-Ink bled from severed symbols and broken paragraphs as the body remerged in a slightly reduced state.
+Zenobia halted, then jerked around to confront her.
+Hair whished like a whip that sliced Lilly’s secondary form in half.
+Ink bled from severed symbols and broken paragraphs.
+The body remerged in a reduced state.

 “Oh look, it’s Lilly, my fakest friend.
-The one who betrayed me because I was too much competition for her to handle.
+The one who betrayed me because I was too much competition.
 But she couldn’t even do that right because here she is in my exile!”

 “What are you talking about?
 I would never-”